SecretX33/AutomaticWeaponRemoval/README.md

 /awr status - Show if addon is on/off and why, very useful to double check current addon state

 /awr version - Show addon version

-## Download

-You can download the lastest version by [clicking here](https://github.com/SecretX33/AutomaticWeaponRemoval/releases/latest/download/AutomaticWeaponRemoval.zip).

-If you want to download an earlier version of the addon, you can do it by checking the release page [here](https://github.com/SecretX33/AutomaticWeaponRemoval/releases).

 ## FAQ